 As far as I know, the legal regulation of the healing arts is based on the conventional paradigm of the disease entity model in which one is either healthy or one is diseased.
 When you’re ill, you go to see a licensed allopathic doctor who diagnoses, treats, prescribes for, and hopefully cures the disease mainly through the use of drugs and surgery.

 Massage Therapy falls outside this category and is more of a whole systems approach.
 It recognises that one’s health is always changing in response to internal and external conditions, so that symptoms and diseases are not primary, but rather whole system responses to stress, imbalances, and/or lowered vitality.
-Thus, even when the imbalance results for trauma, one must honour the whole system in order to restore it to harmony.
+Thus, even when the imbalance results in trauma, one must honour the whole system in order to restore it to harmony.

 Oh, not really.
 The case remains open for there is expressed concern by some that the public is unsafe with unlicensed therapists in the market place.
 It is true that advantage can be taken of the sick and debilitated, but it is not necessarily true that licensing is the way to control this problem.
 We need to understand that occupational licensing laws are not really the laws that protect the public as is claimed.
 Think of it.
 Any therapist, licensed or unlicensed, is subject to criminal laws against fraud, or negligence if is person is harmed.
 Thus it is the criminal laws that protect the public from incompetent and unscrupulous therapists.